lokinder1/Simple_Mern_Short_Demo_Elasticsearch/README.md

-# SIMPLE_MERN_FILE_UPLOAD
+# SIMPLE_MERN_SHORT_DEMO_ELASTICSEARCH

-It's a simple example or demo project to show file upload operations it's made by using following technologies
+It's a simple example or demo project to show Search Operations it's made by using following technologies

 - ReactJS